A look into the current LoopNet concerns, reactions, and alternative online real estate marketplaces to consider.

 - Yes, seriously.
 LoopNet’s info in our region is so old and inaccurate it’s laughable.
-I can count on one finger the amount of times that I received an inquiry on listings that I posted…and that was before and after CoStar bought them.
+I can count on one finger the number of times that I received an inquiry on listings that I posted…and that was before and after CoStar bought them.

 - Our industrial division lists a ton of property, and our projected LoopNet costs for the industrial group have tripled with the new pricing.
-They now count a property that is for sale and lease as TWO listings, among other things.
+They now count a property that is for sale and lease as two listings, among other things.

 LoopNet Alternatives You Can Look Into

 Which brings us to the competitors (or at least wannabe competitors) that have offered readers an alternative.
 Note, I am not endorsing any of these, and know little about them — I am simply sharing the posts.

 - NAR has a free software system real property resource, but commercial brokers don’t use it.